adlnet/xAPI-Spec/xAPI.md

 * An LRS MUST NOT pull Statements from another LRS without requesting attachments.
 * An LRS MUST NOT push Statements into another LRS without including attachment data received, if any, for those attachments.
-* When receiving a PUT or POST with a document type of "application/json”, an An LRS MUST accept batches of Statements which contain no attachment Objects.
+* When receiving a PUT or POST with a document type of "application/json”, an LRS MUST accept batches of Statements which contain no attachment Objects.
-* When receiving a PUT or POST with a document type of "application/json”, an An LRS MUST accept batches of Statements which contain only attachment Objects with a populated fileUrl.
+* When receiving a PUT or POST with a document type of "application/json”, an LRS MUST accept batches of Statements which contain only attachment Objects with a populated fileUrl.
 * When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST accept batches of Statements via the Statements resource PUT or POST that contain attachments in the Transmission Format described above.
-* When receiving a PUT or POST with a document type of "multipart/mixed”, An LRS MUST reject batches of Statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST reject batches of Statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash.
-* When receiving a PUT or POST with a document type of "multipart/mixed”, An LRS SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.
 * An LRS MAY reject (batches of) Statements that are larger than the LRS is configured to allow.